Some Argentines turn to unusual pandemic pets for comfort

 “Many people have felt alone and have sought pets, or they are tired of the television and computers and need more affective relationships,” he said.
 Even with those that show no affection, “people can feed them and feel that someone or something needs them.”

-That’s the case for Osvaldo Negri, a 50-year-old nurse
+That’s the case for Osvaldo Negri, a 50-year-old nurse.

 Negri said he began raising spiders to overcome arachnophobia, and now has 60.
 He said that caring for then has helped him cope with working at the hospital in the midst of COVID-19, “unplugging” as he watches and sometimes touches the spiders, feeding them cockroaches.